christriescoding/alt-text-skill/README.md

 If this prototype demonstrates sufficient accuracy, the recommended next step is to integrate this capability directly into Statamic as a custom addon, allowing Editorial to generate and review alt-text without leaving the CMS.

+When testing, asking yourself:

+- Is the description factually accurate?
+- Is it the right level of detail — not too vague, not too verbose?
+- Does it read naturally for a screen reader user?
+- Are there any images where it struggles or gets things wrong?

+Note down any examples where the output isn't quite right — that feedback is really valuable for refining the Skill instructions.

 ---

 ## Questions or Feedback